Sshivam26/Decentralized-social-media-master/README.md

-# Decentragram
+## ABOUT

-**Decentragram** is a decentralized social media application like Instagram, built on Ethereum Blockchain network.
-You can upload Post with a caption and can like and tip other users posts.
-Used Solidity for creating Smart contracts and ReactJS for client-side application.
-Implemented Truffle Framework for frontend and used Web3.js to interact with the Decentragram Smart contract.
+A decentralized social media application like Instagram, built on Ethereum Blockchain network

 <kbd> ![Decentragram](https://user-images.githubusercontent.com/108195614/227829342-a204c180-3a64-4419-81c6-da2ce17ae82f.png) </kbd>